mariavittoriaateri/Naive-Bayes-Spam-Filter/README.md

 - The original dataset used for this project (no longer available) contains two directories: `ham` and `spam`.
   Each email file is named using the format `numericID.ham` or `numericID.spam`.
+  Only a small subset of data from the ham directory are still available and can be found in `Subset_dataset_ham`.